 The French centre-back spoke about his two seasons in England: "You need motivation, personality, passion because this is the Premier League, the highest level.
 There are many strong teams with many good players in the squad and to play at a club like Man United, you need something different, that is fighting spirit, taking responsibility, never hiding on the pitch and ready to face any challenge that may come."

-Manchester United at their peak under Alex Ferguson was a team of big names and champions in the dressing room.
-The arrival of the charismatic star Eric Cantona at the "Theatre of Dreams" completely changed the team.
+Manchester United at their peak under Alex Ferguson was a collection of big names, champions in the dressing room.
+The arrival of the charismatic star Eric Cantona to the "Theatre of Dreams" completely changed the team.

-In 2020, the "Red Devils" recruited Bruno Fernandes - who was praised by experts for having a strong personality similar to Cantona, however, it seemed that Man United still lacked something.
+In 2020, the "Red Devils" recruited Bruno Fernandes - who was praised by experts for having a strong personality similar to Cantona, however, it seems that Man United still lacks something.

 Champion qualities follow Casemiro to Old Trafford

-It was only when Casemiro reunited with Varane at Old Trafford that the duo immediately became the team's spiritual leaders from the dressing room, along with Bruno Fernandes.
-Their experience, bravery and leadership qualities quickly helped them make an impact on the "red half of Manchester".
+It was only when Casemiro reunited with Varane at Old Trafford that the duo, along with Bruno Fernandes, immediately became the team's spiritual leaders from the dressing room.
+Their experience, bravery and leadership qualities quickly helped them create an influence on the "red half of Manchester".

 From the back, the former Real Madrid star motivates his teammates around him and those in front.
 "The more pressure there is, the more I talk and shout on the pitch.
 Everything is also better connected, which is what any team needs," the 30-year-old star emphasized.